Quick Picks: Six Self-Hosted Knowledge Base Tools

 Strengths:

-- Full-text search: Quickly find content with the bettersearch plugin.
+- Full-text search: with the bettersearch plugin.

-- Content revisions: Track and restore previous versions with the revisions plugin.
+- Content revisions: restore older versions with a plugin.

 Limitations: